Improving mental health for photographers matter. It affects most of us but in different ways and photographers are no different.

-We’re not doctors or profess to be, instead, these hallmarks have been researched, tracked and assessed to ensure their accuracy.
+We’re not doctors or profess to, instead, these hallmarks have been researched, tracked and assessed to ensure their accuracy.
 At this first stage, answer the questions below to understand what issue(s) you may be experiencing.

 2. Am I excited to find out what others think about my photos?
 Jump to Section: Anxiety of Criticism

 4. Do I come by creative ideas and interesting shots easily?
 Jump to Section: Low Self Esteem / Motivation

 5. Do I worry when people look at me when I shoot?
 Jump to Section: Anxiety of Experience

 But if you are struggling to negotiate this challenge it can stop any enjoyment and ultimately end your pursuit of photography altogether.

 Where does this lack of confidence come from?
 Most of the time, it’s your camera.
 DSLR cameras carry so many functions and buttons it’s too easy to keep to the AUTO options and let the camera do most of the work but there is a world of creativity is missed by doing this.